Are you curious about InboxDollars and whether it’s a legitimate way to earn money online?

-Our brain has an addictive nature when it comes to receiving rewards.
-We easily get addicted to games even when the rewards are virtual scores.
+Our brains have an addictive nature when it comes to receiving rewards, leading us to become hooked on games even when the rewards are merely virtual points.

-This is why you may end up spending a lot of time earning tiny rewards and enjoying it while you are missing your most valuable asset (time).
+This is why you could spend considerable time earning small rewards and enjoying them while sacrificing your most valuable asset – time.

-I noticed InboxDollars also use other psychological incentives to keep users active.
-Inside the member area, you can see a flashy banner saying scratch and win!
+InboxDollars also employs other psychological incentives to keep users engaged.
+Within the member area, you’ll find a flashy banner inviting you to “scratch and win!”

-The first level gives you a chance of winning up to $10.
+The first level offers a chance to win up to $10 in cash prize.

-I scratched and I earned 2 fancy cents 🙂
+I scratched and earned a meager 2 cents 🙂

 This is a proven concept.